KevinyWu/notes/papers/reinforcement-learning/Interactively shaping agents via human reinforcement - The TAMER framework.md

 	- Some tasks are too difficult for human trainer, like flying a helicoptor or multi-agent environments
 - Learning from reinforcement (shaping)
 	- Clicker training: when trainer only gives positive reinforcement
-	- The tamer system is distinct from previous work on human-delivered reinforcement in that it is designed both for a human-agent team and to work in complex domains through function approximation, generalizing to unseen states
+	- The TAMER system is distinct from previous work on human-delivered reinforcement in that it is designed both for a human-agent team and to work in complex domains through function approximation, generalizing to unseen states

 ## Method